zdleaf/Blackjack/README.txt

 Code tested and compiled on Debian WSL using g++ compiler version 4:8.3.0-1 as below.
-The code was entirely written using Virtual Studio Code with C++ plugin.
+The code was entirely written using Virtual Studio Code with C++ plugin/extension.

 To compile code run the following command or equivilent in the root directory: g++ src/*.cpp -I. -o main -std=c++11